-Don't let your embarrassment stop you
+Don't let your embarrassment stop you from seeking the help you need. |

 1. You are not alone.
 Approximately 26 million American adults are affected by urinary incontinence and 1-2% of those experience bed-wetting.
 While it is an embarrassing problem, it is something that can usually be treated, and there are options for management.
 Don’t let your embarrassment stop you from talk to a doctor and seeking the help you need.